benbensenton/to-do/README.rst

         - plotly no streaming
         - hadoop/pyspark/zeromq/dask/vaex/ray/modin/pyarrow/pystore currently overkill
         - https://github.com/ray-project/ray

+ - asyncio script for minute and daily data needed for bul download

 - read .json and parse into db or flatfile?
   - whats the use case?